 Have you developed an addiction to your diet pills?
-It may have started when you desperately wanted to shed pounds and maintain your best figure.
-You exercise.
-You eat clean.
-Or maybe you suffer from a serious eating disorder, and you are unhappy with your self-image?
-It is exhausting and discouraging when you cannot reach your goal.
+It may have started when you desperately wanted to shed weight and maintain your best figure.
+Or maybe you suffer from a serious eating disorder, and you are unhappy with your self-image.
+It can be exhausting and discouraging when you cannot reach your fitness goals.

 So you pop a few diet pills.
 Why not?
 They all promise the same thing – to curb hunger, increase energy, and burn fat in no time.
 They are easy to get.
 You can find them online, in pharmacies, and in health food and grocery stores.

-Your routine might have started with taking one or two pills as directed.
-After about a month or so, you might have increased your dose or took the pills more often because the results were less than desired.
+Maybe you started with taking one or two pills as directed.
+After about a month or so, you might have noticed they weren’t working so well anymore, so you increased your dose.
 Does this sound familiar?
-Do not feel embarrassed to say “yes.”
-You are not the only person who can relate to abusing highly-addictive diet pills.
+If you’re saying “yes,” you’re not alone.
+Diet pills can be really addictive.
 They are full of caffeine, amphetamines, herbal stimulants, and various others, which are classified as “natural and safe,” but severely affect your central nervous system.

 Diet Pill Addiction and Abuse